jofras/bachelors-thesis/README.md

 My thesis is titled "Uncovering and Mitigating Sociocultural Bias in Public Discourse Datasets" and is supervised by Alexander Hoyle and Ryan Cotterell.
 The goal is twofold: First, I investigate a fairly new podcast dataset, training both word2vec and gloVe models on it and evaluating the resulting embeddings' performance and bias.
 Second, I'll implement debiasing algorithms like Hard-Debias and INLP, run them on the embeddings, and compare results.

+The podcast dataset is from [Litterer et al.'s *Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus* (2024)](https://arxiv.org/pdf/2411.07892).

 ## Project Hierarchy

 This repository is split into five folders, each representing a different stage of the project.